artdgn/web-positiviser/README.md

 - This is very much a work in progress and not a ready to be used extension since it requires running an additional service locally for getting reasonable sentiment scores.
-- The negativity classification is by no means perfect, but it does work to re-balance the amount of negative and positive items on different pages.
+- The negativity classification is by no means perfect (so it's no a "Negativity Blocker" yet :), but it does work pretty well to re-balance the amount of negative and positive items on different pages.

 ### Running locally